guillaumemoreau/db-course/11_access.md

 ### Conclusion

-- In most programming languages, there exists one or several ways to connect to database
+- In most programming languages, there exists one or several ways to connect to a database
   - not mentioned here but still true: C++, Ruby, Cobol...
 - A few suggestions
   - If there exist frameworks, use them!